jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### September 19, 2024
+There is a new beta version of bounding box based interface generation.
+It is still preliminary and needs testing.

 ### March 14, 2024

 Just in case you have a path problem in a MacBook when writing Python: